geofmureithi/apalis/README.md

 ## Acknowledgments

-- Inspiration: This project is inspired by [Curlyq](https://github.com/mcmathja/curlyq) which is written in GoLang
+- Inspiration: The redis part of this project is heavily inspired by [Curlyq](https://github.com/mcmathja/curlyq) which is written in GoLang